Understanding Decentralized Systems: Peer-to-Peer (P2P) vs. Peer-to-Lead, Peer-to-Learn, Peer-to-Master

 Peer-to-Lead and Peer-to-Learn Models (Proof of Stake)

-PoS selects validators based on stake and performance, aligning with Peer-to-Learn, punishing misbehavior to ensure responsible participation.
+PoS selects validators based on stake and performance, aligning with Peer-to-Learn, nodes learn the optimal economic behavior via the danger of punishing misbehavior to ensure responsible participation.
 Some PoS, like Ethereum’s, use temporary leaders, mixing in Peer-to-Lead with temporary leaders.

 Hybrid Consensus Models